Religious Education

 Impact

 Our curriculum aims to improve the wellbeing and life chances of all children at Walworth school; not only through the skills taught, but through the underpinning values and disciplines that RE promotes.
-Through strong links with PHSE we promote the overall well-being and health of each child through teaching about self-discipline and that to be successful you need to take ownership and responsibility yourself.
+Through strong links with PHSE we promote the overall well-being and health of each child through teaching about self-discipline and that to be successful you need to take ownership and responsibility of their work.

 We recognise that each child has their own starting point upon entry to our school, and progress is measured in line with those starting points to ensure every child can celebrate success.
 Most children who join Walworth Primary School already have some knowledge of religions and religious events.
 Therefore, our primary aim is to build upon the children’s prior knowledge and help them channel that knowledge in a way that enables them to succeed.